 International Conference Proceedings Series

-IMPORTANT NOTE: If the formal Call for Papers for your conference will be released on or after January 1, 2024, please read this information about an important change in the publishing model for ICPS before completing the application process below.
+IMPORTANT NOTE: If the formal Call for Papers for your conference was released on or after January 1, 2024, please read this information about an important change in the publishing model for ICPS before completing the application process below.

-To propose a conference for publication in the ACM International Conference Proceedings Series, please complete the application form:
+To propose a conference for publication in the ACM International Conference Proceedings Series, please read the Conference Guidelines below before completing the apllication form:

 http://cms.acm.org/icps/proceedings_app.cfm.